sanjaymahto/purchase-decision/README.md

 ```
   running project:
 ```
   Run `npm run build` command to run webpack to create a build.
 ```

 or

 ```
-   `npm start` to start the dev server.
+  Run `npm start` to start the dev server.
 ```

 ##Result Image